 Entrance RequirementsAll applicants are interviewed before placement in the program.

-Career PathwaysStudents who complete Certificate III in Commercial Cookery are well suited to finding work in the hospitality industry.
+Career PathwaysIf you go onto complete the Certificate III in Commercial Cookery, you are well suited to finding work in the hospitality industry.
 Employment opportunities in the hospitality industry are excellent.
-Successful completion of this course may lead to employment as a Cook Grade 2 in a variety of outlets that may include hospitals, nursing homes, hotels, motels, restaurants, bistros, reception centres and resorts.
+Successful completion may lead to employment as a Cook Grade 2 in a variety of outlets that may include hospitals, nursing homes, hotels, motels, restaurants, bistros, reception centres and resorts

 Units Of Study